Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 └─
 ```

-• The Affixal Case is governed by certain extentional prefixes, which intoduces a new participant to the relationship expressed by the verb.
+• The Extensional Case, or ‘Affixal Case’, is governed by certain extentional prefixes, which intoduces a new participant to the relationship expressed by the verb.
 For example, a causative extensional prefix will add a ‘causer’ participant, which will then be accessible via the Affixal Case.

 ```
 ┌───────────────
 │ ◆ Unaıqaoñú caθakóyu.
-│ ❖ ASR.REC-1P:AFX-CAUS-eat  ACC-INTR-DEF:INTR-dog
+│ ❖ ASR.REC-1P:EXT-CAUS-eat  ACC-INTR-DEF:INTR-dog
 │ ➥ (I recall that) I made the dog eat (something).
 └─
 ┌───────────────
 │ ◆ Uqaoñú kʼıθıʎáoko caθakóyu kaθastíñu.
-│ ❖ ASR.REC-CAUS-eat  AFX-ERG-DEF:ERG-take_care
+│ ❖ ASR.REC-CAUS-eat  EXT-ERG-DEF:ERG-take_care
 │   ERG-INTR-DEF:INTR-dog  ACC-INTR-DEF:INTR-food
 │ ➥ (I recall that) the caretaker made the dog eat the food.
 └─